cakephp/cakephp/src/Http/README.md

 The Http Server allows an `HttpApplicationInterface` to process requests and emit responses.
-To get started first implement the `Cake\Http\HttpApplicationInterface`, or extend `Cake\Http\BaseApplication` if you are also using CakePHP's console libraries.
-A minimal example would could look like:
+To get started first implement the `Cake\Http\HttpApplicationInterface`  A minimal example would could look like:

 ```php
 namespace App